 A Swedish consortium has planned to launch Oceanbird, a huge sailing cargo ship with a capacity of 6.000-7.000 vehicles.
 You will cross the Atlantic Ocean, reducing emissions by 90%.

 The ship is technically called WPCC, Wind-Powered Car Carrier.
 It was designed as part of a Swedish collaborative project between the maritime consulting firm Wallenius Marine SSP extension and the KTH Royal Institute of Technology in Stockholm.

 Oceanbird ushers in the "new era of sailing"

 Wallenius Marine claims that Oceanbird announces a new era of sailing.
 Either way, it will be the largest sailing cargo ship in the world.

 The sea trial of a scale model is already perfectly successful.
 It was conducted earlier this year to test the ship's tilt, engine and rudders.
 Phase two of the development will bring Oceanbird on course to sail by the end of 2024.

 The design of the Oceanbird sailing cargo ship: five large vertical wings

-    The Oceanbird sports a unique design with no less than five wings, each of which is somewhat reminiscent of the wing of an airliner.
-In his promotional video, Wallenius Marine juxtaposes references to a unique “wing sail” technology.
+The Oceanbird sports a unique design with as many as five wings, each of which is somewhat reminiscent of the wing of an airliner.
+In his promotional video, Wallenius Marine juxtaposes references to a unique "wing sail" technology.

 More time to arrive, less fossil fuels